Tips for working with multiple GitHub accounts

 at a time.

-My solutions for these problems are direnv
+My solutions for these problems are direnv and Firefox

 Containers, respectively.
 These use cases are straightforward